JarKz/novel2epub/README.md

 I didn't go deeper into detail about each api because each of you can test, using any browser like firefox (fuck you, google chrome).
 And that's all API which I use to make epub document from information which fetched by API above.

+## Why the downloading is so long?

+It's because the mangalib API have a restrictment by request count.
+Around 100 requests per some seconds.
+So be patient and wait before the code resolves and downloads the remaining chapters.